Lupiac/ld2quizz/backend/README.md

 3. Open the file config.js and fill the different hosts and parameters like couchDB host, couchDB lucene host, generator API and the authentication header.
 4. Run the script initDb.sh in ./resources to init the database.

+The script create a first user admin with password as password.
+You can change it by using PUT request on /users/admin described in "Routes" section.

 ## Run
 1. Run CouchDB
 2. Run couchDB-lucene